def-gthill/sils/README.md

 but they still reflect some degree of historical contact, which may be useful for predicting features.

+To make the family and genus variables suitable for models, I one-hot encoded them, with languages not in any of the above families getting a zero value in all columns.

 ### Geographical Region

 The WALS dataset lists only very broad geographical regions